 Important Information – A Track and Trace notification is not the same as an NHS self-isolation note.
 A Track and Trace notification to self-isolate will have an 8 digit reference number.
 If you have a self-isolation note this will contain 16 digits.

-In order to be considered for a Track and Trace Support payment you must provide a Track and Trace notification 8 digit reference number and have made an application within 14 days of the last day of your self-isolation period.
+In order to be considered for a Track and Trace support payment you must provide a Track and Trace notification 8 digit reference number (if the claim is for you isolating), if for your child either the 8 digit reference for them (if tested positive) OR a letter from the school / child care provider, and have made an application within 42 days from the start date of your self-isolation period.

 The Test and Trace Payment is taxable if you are a taxpayer but is not subject to National Insurance Contributions.
 HMRC will automatically collect tax from your pay through your tax code, or self-employed recipients should report the payment on their 20/21 Self-Assessment tax return.

-People who live in North East Derbyshire and have received notification from NHS Test and Trace on or after the 28 September 2020 or identified as a close contact by the NHS COVID-19 App from the 10 December 2020 to self-isolate will be entitled to a £500 support payment if you meet all of the following requirements:
+People who live in North East Derbyshire and have received notification from NHS Test and Trace on or after the 28 September 2020 or identified as a close contact by the NHS COVID-19 App from the 10 December 2020 to self-isolate, or the parent/guardian of a child 15 and under, 16-25 requiring additional support needs, advised to isolate from the school or child care provider will be entitled to a £500 support payment if you meet all of the following requirements:

 - You comply with the NHS Test and Trace notification to self-isolate;